 WHAT TO EXPECT, I.E., IT’S BETTER TO BE PREPARED THAN WITTY

 Generally speaking, Inter-State Investigative Services travels two roads in discovering the information upon which the prosecution is basing their accusation(s): informal and formal.
-Both of these require agility, persistence and the expertise that only comes with over twenty years of investigating on behalf of defense attorneys.
+Both of these require agility, persistence, and the expertise that only comes with over twenty-five years of investigating on behalf of defense attorneys.

 So, we have found that most have a spot somewhere in between a stringent, hardheaded approach to discovery and a realistic, fight-the-right battle manner where they can informally provide us with information about their case.
 This is especially true in a legal community where we have consistently worked ethically and earned the respect of even the most aggressive prosecutor.